News

 Day 3: Project Management

 Scientists often run three or more highly complex projects in parallel.
-On top of that, a growing number of publishers and funding agencies require scientists to make their raw data available upon publication according to the four foundational principles – Findability, Accessibility, Interoperability, and Reusability (FAIR).
-To ensure goal-oriented and […]
+On top of that, a growing number of publishers […]

 Day 2: Research Integrity